* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 The final adjustment to our party table was made during our first test.
 We realized that now that our drinks were so conveniently placed and kept cool within reach, we needed a faster, more efficient way to get them open.
 Back to Amazon for some bottle openers (four of them to be exact), which we fastened onto the side of each table leg.

-While this is a very heavy table, it is still in excellent shape and serves as the centerpiece on our current deck.
+While this is a very heavy table, it is still in excellent shape and serves as the centrepiece on our current deck.